 Example applications would include commercial appliances such as commercial dishwashers, glasswashers and laundry equipment as these are connected to a mains water supply feed to operate.

 It is the responsibility of a property owner to know which regulations apply to their circumstances and ensure compliance.
 Laws are typically in effect between the boundary of a property and the point of discharge as illustrated below.

 WRAS is the Water Board Regulatory and Advisory service.
 WRAS is a subscription membership of which the subscribers are the 26 UK Water Suppliers.
 Their purpose is to contribute to the protection of public health by preventing contamination, encouraging efficient use and promoting compliance.

 What is WRAS Approval?

 ‘WRAS Approved’ status is (and can only be) granted directly by the Water Board Regulatory and Advisory Service.
-WRAS Approval is the best way to demonstrate compliance with legislation to water board inspectors as it is accepted by all of the UK water suppliers.
+WRAS Approval is the best way to demonstrate compliance with legislation to water board inspectors as all of the UK water suppliers accept it.